-Avatar V AI digital twin avatar generator | HeyGen
+Avatar V AI digital twin Avatar generator | HeyGen

 Founder & executive comms

-Stay present in your organisation without living in a recording booth.
+Stay present in your organization without living in a recording booth.
 Ship internal updates, product announcements, and investor messages on your own schedule.

 Product marketing

 Turn written content into video-first messaging.
-Demo walkthroughs, feature announcements and customer education, all with your face on them.
+Demo walkthroughs, feature announcements, and customer education—each with your face on it.